Page updates as of July 20, 2020

 ABOG is actively monitoring the ongoing spread of coronavirus (COVID-19) and will post updates to this page.
-We recommend following the Center's for Disease Control and Prevention (CDC) for the most up-to-date information on the virus.
+We also have COVID-19 related FAQs that are kept up to date.
+Follow the Centers for Disease Control and Prevention (CDC) for the most up-to-date information on the virus.

 - Exams: email@example.com